-The Plan aims to:
+The Plan aims to;

-- Sustain and renew established rural communities in the small towns and villages and wider countryside areas. - Strengthen the established structure of villages and smaller settlements in rural areas to support local economies and to accommodate additional population in a way that supports the viability of local infrastructure and services. - Avoid the creation of additional access points from new development or the generation of increased traffic from existing accesses to national roads for single houses, to which speed limits greater than 60kmph apply. - Ensure that key assets in rural areas such as water quality and the natural and cultural heritage are protected to support quality of life and economic viability. - Review the Rural Housing Policy and Typologies pending updated Section 28 Guidelines for Rural Housing.
+- Sustain and renew established rural communities in the small towns and villages and wider countryside areas. - Strengthen the established structure of villages and smaller settlements in rural areas to support local economies and to accommodate additional population in a way that supports the viability of local infrastructure and services.

+Ensure that key assets in rural areas such as water quality and the natural and cultural heritage are protected to support quality of life and economic viability.